-Furn ElHarra (Arabic for "the neighborhood bakery") is a collaborative, site-specific installation by Christian Sleiman and Renoz that transforms 200Cent into a functioning Lebanese bakery-improvised, familiar, and dislocated.
+Furn ElHarra (Arabic for "the neighborhood bakery") is a collaborative, site-specific installation with Christian Sleiman, that transforms 200Cent into a functioning Lebanese bakery-improvised, familiar, and dislocated.

 We reach for what we know: we plant, we cook, we rebuild.
 We gather fragments-gestures that bind us to the past while forging space for something new.